-The Reproductive Justice Story Project is a grassroots patient advocacy organization.
-We exist to bring attention to mistreatment and abuse within our healthcare system as a result of a culture that is not always patient-centred and does not always prioritize communication, informed decision-making, and consent.
+The Reproductive Justice Story Project is a grassroots patient advocacy initiative.
+It exists to bring attention to mistreatment and abuse within our healthcare system as a result of a culture that is not always patient-centred and does not prioritize communication, informed decision-making, and consent.

-Our Community Story Blog launched in January 2018 to serve as a public body of evidence of the range of issues faced by patients today.
+The Community Story Blog launched in January 2018 to serve as a public body of evidence of the range of issues faced by patients across Ontario.
+As of December 2018, we are beginning to welcome stories from across Canada.

 It's clear the lack of access to respectful, inclusive, patient-centred care affects patients across demographic lines.
 However, marginalized populations are disproportionately impacted including Indigenous, Black, and people of colour, young people, fat folks, those living on low incomes, with disabilities, whose first language is not that of their care providers, those with diverse gender expression or presentation, less conventional family structures, mental health or trauma histories, and many others.